-Both the National AIDS Council (NAC) and the Ministry of Health and Child Welfare (MOHCW) lead the national HIV/AIDS response.
-In 2011, a Zimbabwe National Strategic Plan (ZNASP II) 2011-2015 was drafted and costed.
-While the level of institutional leadership within the MOHCW is high in terms of technical direction and policy setting, the capacity for implementation is limited.
-Limited national resources for programming undermines the MOHCW's capacity to deploy and adequately train sufficient experienced health professionals, provide adequate commodities, and provide a high level of monitoring and supervision to ensure high quality service delivery.
-As such, donor resources have been essential to national prevention, care, treatment, and health systems strengthening efforts.
-A majority of HIV/AIDS-related activities are donor funded.
-Nevertheless, Zimbabwe has not received the magnitude of funding that countries of similar HIV burden have been able to access.
-Thus, Zimbabwe is facing some potential critical shortages of key inputs to achieve national goals, particularly in the areas of treatment and male circumcision.
+National Response - The National AIDS Council (NAC) and the Ministry of Health and Child Welfare (MOHCW) lead the national HIV/AIDS response and have outlined their goals in Zimbabwe National Strategic Plan (ZNASPII) 2011-2015.
+While the level of institutional leadership within the MOHCW is high in terms of technical direction and policy setting, the capacity for implementation continues to be limited.
+For the MOHCW low capacity is largely an outcome of limited national resources for programming, which affects its capacity to deploy and adequately train sufficient experienced health professionals, provide adequate commodities, and provide a high level of monitoring and supervision to ensure high quality service delivery.
+As such, donor resources have been essential to national prevention, care, treatment, and health systems strengthening (HSS) efforts.
+The majority of HIV/AIDS-related activities are donor funded.
+Nevertheless, Zimbabwe has not received the magnitude of donor funding that countries with similar HIV burden have been fortunate to access.
+Zimbabwe is facing potential critical shortages of key inputs to achieve ambitious goals, particularly in the areas of treatment, prevention of mother-to-child transmission (PMTCT), and MC.